The Stanley Parable: The Stanley Parable: Ultra Deluxe (2022)

 Ultra Deluxe expands on the game's endings further, including further routes, new environments, and additional endings.
-Players can select an option stating they've played the game before in order to access the new content quicker, as otherwise it takes playing several endings before the new content becomes accessible to the player.
+Players can select an option stating they have played the game before in order to access the new content quicker, as otherwise it takes playing several endings before the new content becomes accessible to the player.
 The player, as Stanley, discovers a new area of the game proclaiming "new content", among which is a bucket that can be used to alter the game's various endings.
-Another potential route added has the Narrator guide Stanley to a new area called the Memory Zone, which recounts all the praise that The Stanley Parable had gotten, but soon finds an area full of Steam (referred to as "Pressurized Gas" in the console and mobile versions) user reviews that are critical of the game, which leads the Narrator to further distress that The Stanley Parable was not good enough.
+Another potential route added has the Narrator guide Stanley to a new area called the Memory Zone, which recounts all the praise that The Stanley Parable had gotten, but soon finds an area full of Steam (referred to as "Pressurized Gas" in the console and handheld versions) user reviews that are critical of the game, which leads the Narrator to further distress that The Stanley Parable was not good enough.
 Once all new content is completed, which includes a route in which Stanley discovers "The Stanley Parable 2" has received a negative critical response, the title screen will change to depict the new title, with no new further changes to content.